 Bit depth refers to the number of bits of information stored in each sample taken.
 These values range from 16-bit (65,536 levels of information) to 32-bit (over 4.2 billion levels of information).
 The higher the bit rate, the more audio data is captured in a single sample, resulting in a more precise audio reproduction.

-So, if you want to listen to hi-res audio, you’ll need a DAC with a high enough sample rate and bit depth (at least 192kHz/24-bit) capable of decoding large audio file sizes and storing all that data.
-This ensures that all those subtle nuances are captured, and fewer audio errors occur, giving you more accurate sound quality.
-For casual listeners, on the other hand, 44.1kHz/16-bit is good enough.
+So, if you want to listen to hi-res audio formats, you’ll need a DAC with a high enough sample rate and bit depth (typically at least 192kHz/24-bit) capable of decoding large audio file sizes.

 The dynamic range, expressed in decibels, is the difference between the loudest and softest sound output of an audio file before distortion in the upper limit and the noise floor becomes audibly noticeable.